 Many research papers by experts show that an infectious disease can have a sizable impact on the economy in the short and long term.
 Governments of robust economies in the world should try to stop such epidemics from spreading fast.

-If epidemics like the coronavirus spread, they not only take lives but disrupt economies.
+If epidemics like the coronavirus disease spread, they not only take lives but disrupt economies.
 What’s interesting to note is that with development standards increasing, the vulnerability to epidemics should decrease on the whole.
 Instead, what’s happening is that the highly interconnected world is increasing the occurrence and spread of epidemics.
 It is worrisome how the coronavirus is slowly turning into a pandemic and disrupting life on a global scale.

 How an Epidemic Can Trigger Work-From-Home Opportunities